National Internship Framework

 The Intern training – Intern outcome statements, Intern training – Assessing and certifying completion and Intern training – Term assessment form were evaluated in 2014.
 The final revised versions, available below, were approved by the AMC Directors on 16 September and the Medical Board of Australia on 24 September 2014.

-National assessment process – requirements and areas for transition
+National assessment process – requirements

 The national intern assessment process has two components.

 The first is a national process for health services to certify interns' completion of the requirements of the internship.
 This process is mandatory from 2014.

 The second component relates to the assessment of interns' performance during the internship and to remediation processes.